How to Move to Denmark

 Moving as a Student

-Unless you are an EU citizen, you need to have a visa and other legal documents in order to settle in Denmark.
-As a student, you will find it easier to get a student visa than any other kind of visa.
+If you are not a European Union citizen, you will need to take care and get a visa and other legal documents to settle in Denmark.
+There is an easier way to get a visa as a student.
 You can live for a semester or two in Denmark and check the Danish lifestyle and customs.
-Also, it is a great way for networking and meeting new friends in the university and in other places of interest and hangouts.
-Which brings us to the next section.
+Also, it is a great way for networking and meeting new friends in the university and other places of interest and hangouts.
+This brings us to the next section.

 Moving as an Employee

-Networking is a very important issue in life in general and especially when relocating and wanting to find new job opportunities.
-As a rule, Danish companies are constantly on the lookout for highly skilled workers, mostly in technology, engineering, and the medical fields, who can contribute from their professionalism and experience to the hiring organization.
+Networking is a fundamental issue in general, especially when relocating and finding new job opportunities.
+As a rule, Danish companies are constantly looking for highly skilled workers, mostly in technology, engineering, and the medical fields, which can contribute from their professionalism and experience to the hiring organization.
 Some of them even help with getting a working visa.

 Moving Company to Denmark

-Denmark’s pace of life is much slower and less intense than other countries’, which is perfect for a smooth landing and for starting to get used to a tranquil lifestyle.
-And when most jobs in Denmark provide six weeks of vacation per year, what more can you ask for, really?
+Denmark’s pace of life is much slower and less intense than other countries, which is perfect for a smooth landing and for starting to get used to a tranquil lifestyle.
+And when most jobs in Denmark provide a long vacation of six weeks a year, what more can you ask for, really?